Holistic Guidance for Occluded Person Re-Identification: Proposed Approach

-We propose a joint learning framework of a denoising auto-encoder along with the classification networks to be robust to occlusions for person ReID.
+\textbf{Robust Backbone Model:} We propose a joint learning framework of a denoising auto-encoder along with the classification networks to be robust to occlusions for person ReID.
 The input images are augmented by adding small noise using random erasing data augmentation, while the reconstruction loss is obtained using actual images.
 The encoder $E$ is shared between denoising auto-encoder and ReID classification layers.
-In order to obtain robust features with both Generative and Discriminative properties we reconstruct the input images using a Decoder on the embedding $\mathbf{F}_N$ and $\mathbf{F}_O$.
+In order to obtain robust features with both Generative and Discriminative properties, we reconstruct the input images using a Decoder on the embedding $\mathbf{F}_N$ and $\mathbf{F}_O$.
 Hence $E$ and $D$ together form a denoising auto-encoder.
-We have used denoising auto encoder in order to exploit the full potential of the generative capability to take full advantage of the class distributions of the holistic data-set.
-Let $\mathbf{\widehat{I_c}}$ represents the reconstructed image and the latent feature representation $\mathbf{F_c}$ of the encoder are obtained as,
+We have used a denoising autoencoder in order to exploit the full potential of the generative capability to take full advantage of the class distributions of the holistic data-set.
+Let $\mathbf{\widehat{I_c}}$ represent the reconstructed image, and $\mathbf{F_c}= E(\mathbf{I_c})$ be the latent feature representation of the encoder, where $c\in \{N, O\}$ (holistic and occluded images) and $\mathbf{I_c}$ is the input image.
+The size of $\mathbf{F_c}$ is $B \times C \times w \times h$, where $B$ is the batch, $C$ is the number of output channels of the encoder $E$ and $w,h$ width and height of the feature map. $\mathbf{F_c}$ can also be referred to as the latent feature representation of the auto-encoder.
+A part-based pooling is applied on $\mathbf{F_c}$ to obtain $p$ parts of stripes of features.
+Our part pooling method used is similar to~\cite{sun2018beyond} where a 2D feature map is split into horizontal stripes of $p$ parts.
+Global average pooling is then performed on each of the $p$ parts to obtain $p$ feature vectors of size $C$.
+Each feature vector of $p$ parts is assigned to a unique classifier, resulting in $p$ classifiers trained using identity labels of the corresponding datasets.